slavadubrov/notes/docs/blog/posts/2025-10-05-context-engineering.md

 **A Note on MCP (Model Context Protocol)**

-MCP is becoming the standard for how agents connect to tools and data.
+MCP is becoming the standard for how agents connect to tools and data [[6]](#references).
 Instead of custom API wrappers for every service, you run an "MCP Server" for each.
 Your agent automatically discovers available tools and resources.

 ![MCP Architecture](../assets/2025-10-05-context-engineering/mcp_context_architecture.svg)